 As mentioned before, Johan Hegg has outdone himself in this record.
 The way he handles the growls on this disc is the proverbial proof of the pudding.
 Many a growler in #metal could probably learn something form the prowess Johan is delivering.

-On the favorite list?
-First Kill for sure, this just takes off like a Viking charge.
-This one really feels like a speed version of Insomnium in a way.
-Then, Raise Your Horns will make you chant along – make no mistake.
+So, which track got on the favorite list?
+First Kill for sure.
+This one just takes off like a Viking charge.
+The track really feels like a speed version of Insomnium in a way.
+Then, Raise Your Horns will make you chant along until your voice wears out.
 Typical chugging beat, ready to pull you along.
 Now, hold on to your horse!
 At Dawn’s First Light the attacking horde will charge you.
 This track is a gory, wild ride.
 And you are gonna like it.

 It is difficult to find a lot of fault with Jomsviking and its delivery of trademark Viking Metal.
 Crunchy to the last second, great riffing and a theme that is holding its water will make you want more of this.
 This album is one of the best, if not THE best production Amon Amarth concocted so far.
 Even if some of the hardcore fan crowd might find the change from a somewhat austere to a more melodic style a trifle difficult to stomach.
 Great stuff!